Oklahoma has enacted multiple, increasingly far-reaching firearm preemption statutes:

-Moreover, Oklahoma law states that, in enacting the Oklahoma Self-Defense Act (providing for licenses to carry concealed handguns), the state “finds it necessary to occupy the field of regulation of the bearing of concealed or unconcealed handguns.”2
+Moreover, Oklahoma law states that, in enacting the Oklahoma Self-Defense Act (providing for licenses to carry concealed handguns), the state “finds it necessary to occupy the field of regulation of the bearing of concealed or unconcealed handguns.”10 Oklahoma law also expressly states that the otherwise lawful open carrying of a firearm under the state’s public carry laws shall not be punishable by any municipality or other local government as disorderly conduct, disturbing the peace, or similar offense against public order.11

-- Allowing the municipality to issue a traffic citation for transporting a loaded pistol in a vehicle without a valid concealed handgun permit, provided however, that penalties contained for violation of such ordinance shall not exceed the penalties established in the Oklahoma Self-Defense Act.4
+- Allowing the municipality to issue a traffic citation for transporting a firearm improperly in a vehicle in violation of state law, provided however, that penalties contained for violation of such ordinance may not exceed the penalties established in the Oklahoma Self-Defense Act.12; and

-In addition, Oklahoma does not prohibit “any order, ordinance, or regulation by any municipality concerning the confiscation of property used in violation of the ordinances of the municipality.”5 No municipal ordinance relating to the improper transportation of a firearm or knife may include a provision for confiscation of property.6
+In addition, Oklahoma does not prohibit “any order, ordinance, or regulation by any municipality concerning the confiscation of property used in violation of the ordinances of the municipality.”13 No municipal ordinance relating to the improper transportation of a firearm or knife may include a provision for confiscation of property.14

-Finally, Okla.
+As noted above, Okla.
 Stat.
 Ann. tit.
-21, § 1289.24(D) provides that when a person’s rights under section 1289.24 have been violated, the person shall have the right to bring a civil action against the responsible persons, municipality, and political subdivision jointly and severally for injunctive relief, monetary damages or both such remedies.
-The Attorney General has opined that section 1289.24(D) does not impose civil liability on a municipal or county law enforcement officer if the officer acts in conformity with state law in seizing a firearm transported in violation of section 1289.13A (improper transportation of a firearm) or other state firearm-related statutes.9
+21, § 1289.24(D) provides that when a person’s rights under the section 1289.24 preemption law have been violated, the person shall have the right to bring a civil action against the responsible persons, municipality, and political subdivision jointly and severally for injunctive relief, monetary damages or both such remedies.
+The Attorney General opined in 2003 that section 1289.24(D) does not impose civil liability on a municipal or county law enforcement officer if the officer acts in conformity with state law in seizing a firearm transported in violation of section 1289.13A (improper transportation of a firearm) or other state firearm-related statutes.17

 Other Statutory Provisions